brucedonovan/endorsable/README.md

    - Used for managing a list of approved smart contracts that meet certain criteria.
    - Enables controlled interactions between verified contracts.
    - Example: A blockchain-based insurance system may only allow claims to be processed by endorsed contracts.

+### **Key Benefits**

+- **Standardized Endorsement Workflow**: Any subscribing contract can be endorsed by any other contracts or EOAs (only if requested).
+- **Trust & Reputation Management**: Useful in permissioned environments like DAOs, audits, and credentialing.
+- **Security & Transparency**: The contract is designed to be as simplea & clear as possible.
+It is also built with OpenZeppelin’s `Ownable` contract for uncomplicated access control.
+(TODO: consider `ownership2step` extension )

 ## Features